Skip to content

 Background

 Winona State University is a public master's institution in Winona, Minnesota, with about 7,100 students.
 On the evening of Monday, July 8, 2024, WSU Security received a report from law enforcement of an 'armed suspect' 'near campus' and issued the first of several active-shooter alerts via the WSU Alert system.
-What had actually happened: at 5:20 p.m., Winona Police responded to an assault complaint at a business on Junction Street, where Stig Ure, 25, had repeatedly hit a female employee on the back of the neck.
+What had actually happened: at 5:20 p.m.
+CDT, Winona Police responded to an assault complaint at a business on Junction Street, where a man had reportedly hit a female employee repeatedly on the back of the neck; Stig Ure, 25, was arrested and charged with assault.
 The 'weapon' was a black and silver pen.
 The 'campus' was WSU's West Campus, a location WSU had vacated.
-To compound the confusion, Winona County Emergency Management's Facebook page — set up to automatically rebroadcast emergency alerts — mislabeled the WSU shelter-in-place as a weather alert.
+To compound the confusion, Winona County Emergency Management's Facebook page (set up to automatically rebroadcast emergency alerts) mislabeled the WSU shelter-in-place as a weather alert.
 Ure was arrested without incident and a $500,000 bond was set.
 WSU Director of Security Chris Cichosz publicly apologized and the agencies launched a joint review.
-The incident has become a small but instructive case study in how a single inaccurate descriptor — 'armed' — can cascade into a city-wide false 'active shooter' alert.
+The incident has become a small but instructive case study in how a single inaccurate descriptor ('armed') can cascade into a city-wide false 'active shooter' alert.

 Analysis